achille-martin/pyqt-crom/README.md

 - Download Android Studio (latest version) from: https://developer.android.com/studio

-_Note: at the time of writing, it is version 2022.2.1_
+_Note: at the time of writing, it is version 2022.2.1.18, which can be downloaded at: https://redirector.gvt1.com/edgedl/android/studio/ide-zips/2022.2.1.18/android-studio-2022.2.1.18-linux.tar.gz_

-- Extract the contents of the `.tar.gz` and move the contents of `android-studio` to `$HOME` directory
+- Extract the contents of the `.tar.gz` using `tar -xvf <tar_file>` and move the contents of `android-studio` to `$HOME` directory using `mv android-studio ~/`
 - Start the installation with:
 ```
 cd ~/android-studio/bin